About Keystone Policy Center

-In nearly four decades of designing effective conflict management strategies for complex, contentious issues, Keystone has built a portfolio of substantive work in energy, environment, education, health, and agriculture.
-Keystone accomplishes its work with three complementary approaches which reflect the diverse strategies utilized in leadership and successful issue resolution.
+In the past 40 years, Keystone has built a portfolio of substantive work in energy, environment, education, health, and agriculture and accomplishes this work with three complementary approaches which reflect the diverse strategies utilized in leadership and successful issue resolution:

-The Keystone Dialogue approach is a carefully crafted process that brings together key public, private, and civic sector thought leaders and decision-makers who can forge alliances, make decisions, and influence the trajectory of challenging issues.
-Keystone Dialogues are intended to advance practical solutions to meet negotiated goals.
+The Keystone Collaborative approach is a carefully crafted process that brings together key public, private, and civic sector thought leaders and decision-makers who can forge alliances, make decisions, and influence the trajectory of challenging issues.
+Keystone Collaboratives are intended to advance practical solutions to meet negotiated goals.

 Public engagement and outreach